Megyn Kelly: Critics Ask If Megastar Can Escape Her Past With Fox News

 The article adds that sources reveal that Kelly is likely to take the lead role on the NBC morning show with Lauer when she starts in September.
 However, Megyn Kelly has caused controversy even before beginning her new job.
 The Daily Beast has the news.

-“Megyn Kelly’s impending arrival at NBC News—an event apparently as momentous, and disruptive, as a 747 landing in a cornfield—has claimed its first casualty,” writes columnist Lloyd Grove, who adds that Tamron Hall, Al Roker’s co-host for three years, abruptly left the channel because of Kelly’s hiring.
+“Megyn Kelly’s impending arrival at NBC News — an event apparently as momentous, and disruptive, as a 747 landing in a cornfield — has claimed its first casualty,” writes columnist Lloyd Grove, who adds that Tamron Hall, Al Roker’s co-host for three years, abruptly left the channel because of Kelly’s hiring.

-According to Vulture, the National Association of Black Journalists h accused NBC of “whitewashing” when deciding to place Kelly on the same time Roker and Hall were on.
+According to Vulture, the National Association of Black Journalists has accused NBC of “whitewashing” when deciding to place Kelly on the same time Roker and Hall were on.

 “NBC has been a leader for diversity in broadcasting, but recent reports that Hall and Roker will be replaced by former Fox News anchor Megyn Kelly are being seen by industry professionals as whitewashing,” reads a statement from the group, adding that Roker and Hall’s ratings should have been rewarded instead of punished.